 Beach towel clips.

-I never travel without a wet bag.
+My wife never travels without a wet bag.
 This zip-top waterproof bag can be used in a multitude of ways to carry anything but it’s specifically for wet items so if you’re headed to a pool or beach and plan on changing, just throw your wet bathing suit in the bag and zip it up until you’re able to wash and/or dry them.
 If you have wet items to pack before you head home, you’ll be glad you have this.
 They’re washable and won’t leak and can even be used for dirty shoes or anything else you want to keep separate from other items in your suitcase.

 Wrinkle release spray